-Applicants must have existing Eligible Debt to be eligible for a Drought Assistance Concessional Loan, Dairy Recovery Concessional Loan and/or a Business Improvement Concessional Loan.
+Applicants must have existing Eligible Debt to be eligible for a Drought Assistance Concessional Loan, Dairy Recovery Concessional Loan or a Business Improvement Concessional Loan.
 Farm Businesses that do not have existing Eligible Debt are outside the scope of the scheme (see Section 5).

-Applicants can apply for all three types of loans under the scheme.
+Applicants can apply for all types of loans under the scheme.
 Loan Recipients can also receive more than one Drought Assistance Concessional Loan or Dairy Recovery Concessional Loan provided the previous loan has been repaid and the Farm Business meets the eligibility and loan assessment criteria for the scheme.
-A Farm Business is only able to receive one Business Improvement Concessional Loan.